Winter Vine Pruning

 In some parts of the world, vines are considered weeds- they are incredibly hardy and can withstand up to -28°C degree temperatures with roots shooting down 15-20 feet.
 Good news for you backyard growers concerned about making a wrong move!

 With the pruning complete and more that ¾’s of the growth cut back, the vines will look rather bare.
-The cane that is left over will be tied down to the bottom wire on the trellis system, with a twist tie, thin wire, or the old school way- by slowly and carefully twisting the cane to hold it into place.
+The cane that is left over will be tied down along the crown of the vine and to the bottom "fruiting" wire on the trellis system, with a twist tie, thin wire, or the old school way- by slowly and carefully twisting the cane to hold it into place.
 The canes will snap if manipulated too quickly, so patience is a virtue in this case!

 With a great turnout to our Community Pruning class here at the 40 Knots Winery, we have some informed backyard growers going home a little wiser!